ActianCorp/integration-platform-docs/docs/_integration-agent/file-folder-listener/local-folder-listener.md

 ## Listener Configuration

 Note that the File Folder Listener Service must be restarted for any configuration changes to take effect.
-Make sure you have already completed: File Folder Listener Authorization

 **listeners.yml**
 (ProgramDataDirectory)/Actian/FileFolderListener/conf/listeners.yml
+**OR**
+/etc/opt/actian/integration-agent/conf/listeners.yml (Linux)

 NOTE: indentation is critical for YAML syntax!